rachanahadke/Data_Analysis_in_SQL/README.md

 ---

 ## Project Overview
-AtliQ Hardware is a leading company in the electronics industry, operating across multiple regions and platforms.
+AtliQ Hardware is a company in the electronics industry, operating across multiple regions and platforms.
 This project analyzes sales data to drive business growth and optimize product performance, discounts, and customer engagement.

 ---